 Lightroom can create Smart Collections.
-You don't have to keep searching.
+You don’t have to keep searching.
 You essentially have a saved search that points to the photos you want to find.
-If you have one for your Big Toe, then all you have to do is add they key word “Big Toe” to the photos you import
+If you have one for your Big Toe, then all you have to do is add the keyword “Big Toe” to the photos you import

 While you could store everything in one big folder, I don’t go to that extreme.